Home » Frijoles Colorados

 It’s hard to explain.
 There is something special about taking a bite of these deliciously soft pink or small red beans.
 It just brings comfort and joy.
 As with most Cuban dishes, the ingredients are simple, yet the flavor is big.

-Frijoles Colorados are made with the traditional classic sofrito, but the combination of the sofrito with this bean just hits different.
-It is definitely the chorizo you are using as the base of the Sofrito that helps to bring a deep rich flavor to the whole dish.
-Takes it up a notch.
+Frijoles Colorados are a traditional Cuban dish that is also found throughout the Caribbean and South America.
+They are pink or red beans, mixed with a chorizo based sofrito and simmered to absolute perfection.
+The sofrito is a traditional base found in most Cuban dishes, but the combination of the sofrito with the pink bean just hits different.
+We also have a feeling that the chorizo you are using as the base of the Sofrito really helps bring a deep rich flavor to the whole dish.
+It really does take it up a notch.

-You can serve this over Fresh White Rice or you can have it stand alone.
+You can serve The Perfect White Rice or you can have it stand alone.
 It’s another beautiful and very delicious example of the simplicity yet elegance of Cuban food.

 Frijoles Colorados